wp-plugins/yalst-live-chat/readme.txt

 == Installation ==

 1. Laden Sie das "wp-yalst-live-chat-software"-Verzeichnis in das Wordpress-Plugins-Verzeichnis "/wp-content/plugins/".
 (Upload "wp-yalst-live-chat-software" directory to Wordpress plugins directory "/wp-content/plugins/".)
-2. Aktivieren Sie das Plugin im "Plugin"-Menü in Wordpress.
+2. Aktivieren Sie das Plugin im "Plugin"-MenÃ¼ in Wordpress.
 (Activate the plugin through the "Plugins" menu in WordPress.)
-3. Klicken Sie "yalst" im Hauptmenü auf der linken Site an.
+3. Klicken Sie "yalst" im HauptmenÃ¼ auf der linken Site an.
 (Click the "yalst" menu on the left.)
-4. Registrieren Sie sich für einen kostenfreien Testzugang, wenn Sie nicht schon einen oder eine reguläre Mietlösung haben.
+4. Registrieren Sie sich fÃ¼r einen kostenfreien Testzugang, wenn Sie nicht schon einen oder eine regulÃ¤re MietlÃ¶sung haben.
 (Register for a test access if you don't have one or a regular version already in the "Registration" menu.)
-5. Integrieren Sie den Einbindungscode aus der yalst-Administration direkt in die komplette Seite oder gezielt mittels Widgets im Desgin > Widgets Menü.
+5. Integrieren Sie den Einbindungscode aus der yalst-Administration direkt in die komplette Seite oder gezielt mittels Widgets im Desgin > Widgets MenÃ¼.
 (Integrate your code direct in the "Integration"-Menue or via widgets using the Appearance > Widget menu.)

 == Screenshots ==